Skill

 - stdout, stderr, exit_code, timed_out, duration_ms

-- primary_output (optional) with name, ref, content, mime_type
+- primary_output (optional) with name, ref, content, mime_type,

 - Convenience pointer to the "best" small text output file (when one